mjromper/latch-qlik-sense/README.md

 This is a NodeJS authentication module which can be used as a Demo or base code to implement a 2-Steps authentication in Qlik Sense with Latch.

+This authentication module is based on the Ticketing authentication mechanism for Qlik Sense.

 # Create a Latch Application at ElevenPaths website

 https://latch.elevenpaths.com/www/index.html